 Transportation to Tayrona

-The last bus to Tayrona area departures at 6:00 pm but, try to be there at least at 5:00 pm, sometimes they leave before.
+The last bus from Santa Marta to Tayrona Park area departures at 6:00 pm but, try to be there at least at 5:00 pm, sometimes they leave before.
 Depending on the number of passengers.
 They start to work at 7:00 am.